About symptomatic Hypermobility, EDS, HSD and JHS

 More details can be found via the below charities and organisations:

-The EDS Society has a list of the criteria used for diagnosis of all the types of EDS and HSD.
+The EDS Society has a list of the criteria used for diagnosis of all the types of EDS and HSD on their website.
+For a child or younger person www.theschooltoolkit.org also has links to specialists and resources aimed at schools.

 Getting diagnosis via a GP

-Common signs, symptoms and complaints with EDS and HSD
+Common signs, symptoms and complaints with symptomatic hypermobility, hEDS, HSD or JHS.

-There are some common signs and symptoms that are diagnosed usually before a diagnosis of HSD/EDS.
-These are acute and persistent pain syndromes, Fibromyalgia, Chronic Fatigue Syndrome/M.E, osteoarthritis, eating issues, Gastrointestinal Issues, gastroparesis, bowel and bladder issues, Raynaud's phenomenon, anxiety, allergies (different types can be severe such as anaphylaxis) and autism.
-Plus separate symptoms in EDS/HSD of multiple dislocations, tendon and ligament ruptures, muscle rigidity, spasms, myofascial pain, macro and micro tears.
+There are some common signs and symptoms that are diagnosed usually before a diagnosis of HSD/hEDS.
+These are acute and persistent pain syndromes, Fibromyalgia, Chronic Fatigue Syndrome/M.E, osteoarthritis, eating issues, Gastrointestinal Issues, gastroparesis, bowel and bladder issues, Raynaud's phenomenon, anxiety, allergies (different types can be severe such as anaphylaxis) and the emerging co-occurrence with autism/neurodivergence.
+Plus separate symptoms in EDS/HSD/JHS of multiple dislocations, tendon and ligament ruptures, muscle rigidity, spasms, myofascial pain, macro and micro tears.
 Some people have rarer types that affect the vascular system, heart or brain.
 Often people with EDS/HSD can have very smooth, thick skin that is young looking or very fragile, thin skin that bruises and tears easily.

 Understanding Hypermobile Ehlers-Danlos Syndrome and Hypermobility Spectrum Disorder